mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **ROTATE_START, ROTATE_STOP**

-Rotates the model by the specified rotation amount.
-The rotation can be interrupted with ROTATE_STOP.
-A **ROTATE_EVENT_START** is issued at the start of the rotation, and a **ROTATE_EVENT_STOP** is issued when it ends or is interrupted.
+Rotate a model by the specified rotation amount.
+ROTATE_STOP can interrupt rotation.
+On start **ROTATE_EVENT_START** is issued; on completion or interruption **ROTATE_EVENT_STOP** is issued.

-If a rotation speed is specified, the model will rotate at a constant speed (degrees/second).
+If rotation speed is specified the model rotates at that speed (degrees/sec).

 {{<message>}}
 ROTATE_START|(model alias)|rx,ry,rz